auth0/docs/articles/architecture-scenarios/_includes/_authorization/_introduction.md

 It’s important to start by distinguishing between Authentication, Authorization, and Access Control.
-Your Auth0 tenant (your Authorization Server) is typically responsible for Authentication and some or all of Authorization.
-Access Control however must be the responsibility of the Application or API itself, because access control is almost always contextual:
+Your Auth0 tenant (your Authorization Server) is typically responsible for Authentication and some or all of Authorization and Access Control.
+Additionally, ab Application or API itself may need to share Access Control responsibility, especially where contextual access is required:

 * **Authentication**: the process of determining if a principal - a user or application - is who/what they say they are.
 * **Authorization**: the proceess of determining what is allowed, based on the principal, the consent they provide, what permissions they have been given, and/or the set of contextually specific access criteria.
 Broadly speaking, authorization in Auth0 breaks down into the following categories: